FabianoEger/tago-documentation/analysisv2.rst

 *Node.js and NPM*
 =================
 Node.js is a powerful and relative new programing language developed using JavaScript.
 It is a non-blocking and event-driven language that has been adopted for several developers and companies to deal with data-intensive real-time applications.
-You can learn about node.js here <https://nodejs.org/en/>.
-To use Node you must type command-line instructions, so you need to be comfortable witha command-line tool like the Windows Command Prompt, PowerShell, Cygwin, Bash or the Git shell (which is installed along with Github for Windows).
+You can learn about node.js `here <https://nodejs.org/en/>`._ To use Node.js you must type command-line instructions, so you need to be comfortable witha command-line tool like the Windows Command Prompt, PowerShell, Cygwin, Bash or the Git shell (which is installed along with Github for Windows).
 NPM is the node package manager that as the name implies, helps with node.js programs installation, sharing, and with the dependencies management.

 Warning: As you in most of the cases, developers will upload their code to run automatically on Tago server, it is necessary  to make sure that you install the most recent LTS, Long Term Support, version.
 Current Tago runs on the v4.4.7.
 Therefore, don't use the most recent non-LTS version, unless you will only run it at your machine or another server.